WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

 Alternatively, you can close and unload everything manually by calling :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.close`.
-Beware of any potential exceptions that might occur during the process of setting up and running the simulation.
+Beware of any potential exceptions (e.g. raised by EPyT-Flow in case of incorrect parameters or simulation errors) that might occur during the process of setting up and running the simulation.

 .. code-block:: python